Worst-Case to Expander-Case Reductions: Derandomized and Generalized: Direct-WTERs for Max-Cut, Densest Subgraph, and Graphical OMv

-\begin{proof} Let $(S,V_{exp} \setminus S)$ be a maximum cut in $G_{exp}$.
+Finallly, the next claim shows that the maximum cut in $G_{exp}$ encodes the maximum cut in $G$. \begin{claim} The maximum cut in $G_{exp}$ is $MC(G_{exp}) = MC(G) + 7dN$. \end{claim} \begin{proof}[Proof of \cref{claim:maxcutproof}] Let $(S,V_{exp} \setminus S)$ be a maximum cut in $G_{exp}$.
 We call the vertices of $S$ \emph{red} and the vertices of $V_{exp} \setminus S$ \emph{blue}.
 Consider the following observations: \begin{enumerate} \item $F_L$ must be monochromatic because otherwise, we could improve the cut by giving $F_L$ the opposite color of the majority color in $L$.
 A similar observation applies to $F_R$ as well. \item $L$ is monochromatic and has the opposite color to $F_L$.
 To see why, assume w.l.o.g. that $F_L$ is red, and for contradiction, assume that some $x \in L$ is also red.
 By changing the color of $x$ to blue, we gain $|F_L| = 3d$ edges and lose at most $\deg_V(x) + \deg_R(x) \leq 2d$ edges, a contradiction to $S$ being a maximum cut.
 A similar observation applies to $F_R$ as well. \item $L$ and $R$ have different colors.
 To see why, assume w.l.o.g. that $L$ is red, and assume for contradiction that $R$ is also red.
 Based on the previous observation, $F_L$ is blue.
 By flipping the colors of $L$ and $F_L$, we gain the $L$-to-$R$ edges; there are $N \cdot d$ such edges, and lose the $L$-to-$V$ edges; there are at most $N \cdot d$ such edges.
 Hence, we can assume without loss of generality that this observation holds. \end{enumerate} Now, we claim that $S \cap V$ is a maximum cut in $G$.
 To see why, observe that since $L$ and $R$ have different colors, and for every $v\in V$, we have $\deg_L(v) = \deg_R(v)$, then replacing $S \cap V$ with any other cut in $V$ will only change the number of edges cut inside $G$.
 Therefore, we get $MC(G_{exp}) = MC(G) + N(|F_L| + |F_R| + d) = MC(G) + 7dN$. \end{proof}